By far the closest person to Laura Palmer, despite everything, was Bobby Briggs.

 Presumably, losing his father after such a profound speech sparked Bobby’s desire to change his ways.

 We don’t know what has happened in the intervening years, whether or not he has a partner or a family.
 We don’t know if anyone is aware of the deputy he killed as a teen.
 It is unlikely that he is still involved in drug running, or no doubt the major would have foreseen that, too.

-The now grown-up Bobby is the man that his father envisioned.
+The now grown-up Bobby Briggs is the man who his father envisioned.
 He has repressed his feelings and memories of that sad time, and of Laura, although they surfaced momentarily unabated at the sight of her homecoming picture in the Sheriff’s station.

 We can only hope he makes it to the end, and becomes the one to carry on his father’s good work in the dark woods of Twin Peaks.